Everything You Need to Know About Peaches

 Bake them with some cinnamon and sugar in a peach pie, peach cobbler, or crisp.
 You can also grill or roast them to be served in a salad, or with a big scoop of vanilla ice cream or mascarpone cheese.

 To enjoy the fresh taste of ripe peaches in the winter months, preserve them in a jam, or sliced in a mason jar with syrup.
+Substitute the apricots for peaches in this easy no-cook jam recipe!

 Make breakfast extra special by serving these buttered crepes with caramel Ontario peaches.